Atheism/Theism

 is a philosophical system and all atheists believe in the same things.

-Atheism is not a philosophical system any more than theism is; like theism,
+atheism is not a philosophical system any more than theism is; like theism,

-different moral views, different lifestyles, political affiliations, much in
+views, moral views, lifestyles, political affiliations, much in the same way in

-the same way in which two Christians might.
+which two theists or even two Christians might.

 Of course, they agree on rejecting theism and there is empirical